JudeWillmer/Microsoft-Intune-Administration-Lab/01 - Entra ID and Device Enrolment/README.md

 ## Implementation

-I configured **automatic MDM enrolment** in Microsoft Intune to allow users within the targeted **IT Department** security group to enrol Windows devices into Intune.

-On the Windows 10 Pro virtual machine **CLIENT01**, I opened **Access work or school** and connected the device using the Microsoft Entra ID account for **Hardy Souza**.

-The work account was successfully connected to the device, allowing **CLIENT01** to enrol with Microsoft Intune.
+I configured **automatic MDM enrolment** in Microsoft Intune for the **IT Department** security group, allowing targeted users to enrol Windows devices for centralised management.
+On the Windows 10 Pro virtual machine **CLIENT01**, I connected the Microsoft Entra ID account for **Hardy Souza** through **Access work or school**, successfully enrolling the endpoint with Microsoft Intune.

-I then accessed the **Microsoft Intune Admin Center** and verified the device under **Devices > All devices**.

-The device appeared successfully as **CLIENT01**, with Microsoft Intune listed as the management authority and **Hardy Souza** shown as the primary user.
+I verified the enrolment through the **Microsoft Intune Admin Center**, where **CLIENT01** appeared as an Intune-managed device with **Hardy Souza** listed as the primary user.
 The device also reported a **Compliant** status, confirming that the endpoint was successfully enrolled and communicating with Microsoft Intune.

 ---